jdcloudcom/en/documentation/User-Service/Account-Management/Account-Revocation.md

 ![](../../../image/User/Account%20Management/Account%20Revocation/Account-Canceling.png)

 (2) Upload the basic information in the ticket</br>
-The user verified by real-name needs to upload the basic information in the ticket for identity verification.
-The user not verified by real-name can skip the step.</br></br>
+The user verified by enterprise real-name needs to upload the basic information in the ticket for identity verification.
+The user not verified by real-name or verified by personal real-name can skip the step.</br></br>
-If you just completed personal real-name verification, you need to upload three images:</br>
-&emsp;- one photo holding the front side of your ID Card</br>
-&emsp;- one photo holding the back side of your ID Card</br>
-&emsp;- one photo holding a piece of A4 paper written with "I agree to the *Instructions for the Cancellation of JD Cloud Account* and apply for the cancellation of JD Cloud Account: user name."</br></br>

 If you have completed enterprise real-name verification, you only need to upload one image:</br>
 &emsp;- one scanned image of the *Consent of Canceling JD Cloud Account* affixed with official seal ([download the template](https://docs-downloads.oss.cn-north-1.jcloudcs.com/Consent-of-Canceling-JD-Cloud-Account.docx))